zerobase-io/smart-tracing-api/README.md

 ## Project
 After cloning the project there are two ways to deploy it locally: using an IDE or via the command line.
 By default, the app listens on port 9000.
 You can override that with an environment variable of `PORT` if you need to.
+The `local-config.yml` defaults to `localhost` and `8182` for the database.
+Both can be overriden with environment variables, using `DB_HOST` and `DB_PORT` respectively.

 ### Running in an IDE
 The following directions use Intellij as the IDE, but the steps should be similar if you are using a different IDE.